Dayavu Home for Boys – Kannivadi, Tamil Nadu

 Spiritual life is very important to us.
-We start each day early, beginning and ending with devotions in which we read scripture verses, and sing and pray together.
+We start each day early, beginning and ending with devotions in which we read scripture verses and sing and pray together.
 We enjoy presenting religious dramas in the open-air chapel, especially at Christmas time.
 We pray for you, our sponsors, every evening in devotions and give thanks for all the benefits that Bethania Kids provides for us.
 Your generous support gives us hope for the future.

 What Is Happening at Dayavu Home?

 There are many exciting things happening at Dayavu Home, including quite a lot of construction.
 A new compound wall surrounds the front entrance and part of the right side.
 The back wooded areas are now fenced and help keep out the goats and other animals that used to cross our property.
 Now we have protection for our guava, teak and other fruit trees.
-We added another bathroom for kitchen staff and have recently repaired the guest house, which was the original home of Dayavu Dhanapal and her daughter, Priscilla, while they managed the home.
-The boys like to watch the construction work.
+We added another bathroom for kitchen staff and have recently repaired the guest house, which was the original home of founder Dayavu Dhanapal and her daughter, Priscilla, while they managed the home.
+The boys enjoyed watching the construction work.

 An Alumni Story